 Another big challenge in using this technology is getting the 3D content into XR extended reality in the first place.
 There are lots of importers on the market that are transactional (that is, they perform conversions one at a time, manually).
 For a PoC, that may be fine, but won’t scale for in-production use.

 To roll the project out on a grander scale, for example in engineering and manufacturing, you’ll need a scalable, automated process.
 And, there is absolutely nothing wrong with identifying a solution that can make the best use of your existing CAD assets as a must-have right from the start.

 Finally, it’s important to recognise that new devices appear all the time.
 Before this year is out, there will be new ones on the market and, in twelve months’ time, the next generation of the same devices will most likely be available.

 By tying yourself to one brand or device type, you risk wasting your investment.
 It’s therefore really important to have a device-agnostic approach.
 This could save you from being stuck somewhere down the line with obsolete and unsupported hardware that you can no longer use.

 The point we are making here is to think ahead.
-My goal isn’t to put you off starting your XR journey.
+My goal isn’t to put you off starting your XR extended reality journey.
 Indeed, using XR in your manufacturing and engineering processes could be transformational and bring many benefits.

 Rather, my point is to remind you that you should be sure you understand all the implications of your decisions, and the milestones you’ll encounter on your journey, before you set out.